ProteinsWebTeam/HMMER-web-docs/docs/api.rst

 an API, but it may be useful for keeping track of a pipeline.
 To specify an email via the command line, simply use the parameter email and set this to a valid email address.
-All of the other phmmer or hmmscan search parameters apply to the batch search.
+All of the other phmmer or hmmscan search parameters apply to the batch search.

 Fetching results
 ^^^^^^^^^^^^^^^^